 Consider: Secure lids and packaging insulation

 Keeping a product ready to eat after transportation is important to the take-out experience.
 Coverings and liners that retain temperature, keep air out, and protect food can help take-out products remain equally delicious as their eat-in counterparts.
 Our team at Shikatani Lacroix recognized this need when designing take-out packaging for fried food items for Yum!
 Brands.
-Materials and formats were carefully considered in order to retain product freshness and quality during transportation.
+Materials and formats should also be carefully considered in order to retain product freshness and quality during transportation.
+Professionals as ELITER Packaging suggest that ready meals in trays can either be packed in carton boxes or overwrapped by sleeve, and there are many packaging machines to automate this process.

 Durability and functionality are also important.
 While lids are often standard, they may not be sturdy.
 Do they fall off easily?
 Are they resealable?
 These factors need to be taken seriously since spills and leaks will deter customers from making another take-out purchase.